aiforged/docs/docs/custom-service-code/basemodule/enums/dictionarylookupmethod.md

 * Diagnostics or when you need unaltered input handling.

-Tip:
+!!! tip

-* Useful as a control case when A/B testing fuzzy strategies.
+    Useful as a control case when A/B testing fuzzy strategies.

 ***